esposen/pintos/README.md

-# pintos-anon
+# Pintos Project 1

-Latest version from Stanford repo. used in CMSC 326 at Bard College.
+- Latest version from Stanford repo. used in CMSC 326 - Operating Systems at Bard College.

-All alarm, priority, and priority donation tests have been passed.
+- All alarm, priority, and priority donation tests have been passed.

+## Usage

+Follow the [Getting Started](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) to set up pintos on your system.

-Run  ./project1tests.sh in src/threads to run all aformentioned tests.
+Run the following commands to run aformentioned tests:

-(may need to gain permisson by executing: chmod 755 project1tests.sh)
+    $ cd src/threads
+    $ chmod 755 project1tests.sh
+    $ ./project1tests.sh